kevinawei/GeniusLeagueAssessment/README.md

 ## Based on the below heatmap we can see that Team 2 likes to position themselves most commonly around (-700,-100), roughly between -800 and -700 x at between -100 and -200 y, and around (100,-950)

 ![](/screenshots/2c.png)

+# 3
+## I would propose the idea of hosting the script as a webapp using a python framework like Streamlit.
+The UI can be pretty barebones and will include options for coaches to upload their own parquet/pickle files or potentially select from a database of files from certain matches.
+They could then request info using the UI and select how they want to filter the data and what they want returned to them.
+For example they can request the average time it took for Team 1 to leave their spawn on T side with 3 or more rifles.
+There would also be an additional option to generate a heatmap with additional filters.
+For example request a heatmap for Team 2 on T side after they have planted the bomb to see where they like to hide post plant.
+This heatmap could be overlayed with the actual in game map to improve visual clarity as well.